Journalism and Mass Communication - M.A.

 For more information about graduate admissions, please visit the Graduate Studies admission website.
 For more information on international admission, visit the Office of Global Education’s admission website.

-Effective for spring 2019 admission, a minimum of one writing sample will be required.
+A minimum of one writing sample will be required.
 The writing sample may be a news article, script from a news story, paper submitted for a college course, personal essay about a topics of interest or some other original non-fictional written work.

-Effective for spring 2019 admission, at least one letter must be from a college professor who is familiar with the applicant's work.
+At least one letter must be from a college professor who is familiar with the applicant's work.
 If the applicant has significant work experience (five or more years), the letter from a college professor may be replaced with a letter from an employer who is familiar with the applicant's work.

 Program Learning Outcomes